Money-saving travel tips for your next adventure.

 Beware of the hotel minibar

-Weary travelers can be tempted by the readily available chocolate bars, cookies, potato chips, wine, soda and bottled water.
-These comfort foods are usually marked up 3-4 times the usual price.
-They will drastically increase the price of a hotel stay.
+Weary travelers can be tempted by readily available chocolate bars, cookies, potato chips, wine, soda, and bottled water.
+These comfort foods are usually marked up 3-4 times the usual price, drastically increasing the price of a hotel stay.
 Save money by picking up a few groceries at a local market.
 You can have them in your hotel room during your vacation.

 Before you go, count the cost

-When planning a trip, be sure to budget for the cost of transportation (airfare, train or bus ticket), parking at the airport, rental car and gas, lodging, tolls, food and tips (maid service, baggage attendants, bartenders).
-These travel costs do not include enjoyable activities like shopping and entertainment while traveling.
+When planning a trip, be sure to budget for the cost of transportation (airfare, train, or bus ticket), parking at the airport, rental car and gas, lodging, tolls, food, and tips (maid service, baggage attendants, bartenders).
+These travel costs do not include enjoyable activities like shopping and entertainment.

 Consider travel insurance

-Understand which aspects of the trip refundable and what coverage are provided by the credit cards used to pay for travel and accommodations.
+Understand which aspects of the trip are refundable and what coverage the credit cards provide to pay for travel and accommodations.
 Remember, U.S.-based health insurance policies offer coverage only within the United States.
 Get protected before you travel the world.
 Learn more at the United States Travel Insurance Association.

 Save for future travel

-Establish a travel savings account to protect against going into debt when planning the next getaway or dream vacation.
+Establish a travel savings account to protect against debt when planning the next getaway or dream vacation.

 Related Article: Birthday freebies for adults and children

 Still unsure about traveling?
-The Better Business Bureau offers a list of travel tips for best travel practices.
-Make sure to stay informed and prepared whether you’re traveling abroad or somewhere you’ve never been.
+The Better Business Bureau offers travel tips for the best travel practices.
+Stay informed and prepared, whether traveling abroad or somewhere you’ve never been.
 From travel schemes and vacation scams to tips on saving money and getting your passport, BBB Travel Tips has it all.

 Travel Tips photo provided by © [Alexander Image] /Adobe Stock